Vibe Coder

 ): Scans a codebase to extract semantic information (classes, functions, comments) and generates either a human-readable Markdown map with Mermaid diagrams or a structured JSON representation with absolute file paths for imports and enhanced class property information.curate-context

-): Creates project-specific development rules and guidelines.generate-prd
+): Creates project-specific development rules and guidelines.prd-generator

-): Generates comprehensive product requirements documents.generate-user-stories
+): Generates comprehensive product requirements documents.user-stories-generator

 ): Creates customized project starter kits with specified frontend/backend technologies, including basic setup scripts and configuration.run-workflow